VincentPT/jellyfish/README.md

 # jellyfish
-A crypto application to help people in trading by showing and analyzing crypto's information.
+A crypto application to help people in trading crypto currencies.
+The application can monitors cryto information and push notifications of price movement to help people catch the wave before it go to top.

 ## Getting Started
 [Application binaries - v1.0.1.zip](/binaries/v1.0.1.zip)